freshstart-aus/freshstart-wa/content/services/Housing.md

 draft: false
 ---

 Our patients go through several stages in recovery and their accommodation needs can change at each stage.
-We believe providing these residential facilities helps prevent our clients slipping back into drug use.
+Housing is an important factor in the addiction treatment process and program.
+Ensuring that our patients are adequately housed, we believe providing these residential facilities helps prevent our clients slipping back into drug use.

 ## Warwick House